AdobeDocs/commerce-cloud-service.en/help/cloud-guide/deploy/staging-production.md

 ## Starter deployment flow

 Adobe recommends creating a `staging` branch from the `master` branch to best support your Starter plan development and deployment.
-With this in place, you have two of your four active environments ready: `master` for Production and `staging` for Staging.
+Then you have two of your four active environments ready: `master` for Production and `staging` for Staging.

 For detailed information of the process, see [Starter Develop and Deploy Workflow](../architecture/starter-develop-deploy-workflow.md).